A Great Bag Pattern & Free Sewing Project - How to Sew and Make a Noriko Handbag

 What makes this pattern interesting is that there is only one single pattern piece to make this amazing Noriko Bag.
 The same pattern piece is used for all sides of the cover and lining of the bag.
 There is a tassel to be attached to the bottom of the bag but I decided to omit the tassel for my project.

 For this project, I decided to recycle some of the materials that had been lying around the house.
 Recycling not only saves the environment, but weekend projects like this will cost next to nothing to make.
 How wonderful is that!
 I found an old pair of child's denim jeans for the cover, a soft light blue cotton shirt for the lining and strips of plain beige colour fabric for the handles.
-I was ready to start on this sewing project.
+I was ready to start on my sewing project.

-Great handbag and purse patterns at:
+More handbag and purse patterns at:

 - Lazy Girl Designs